 In order to be able to automate tasks in Excel and unleash its power, you must learn VBA.
 However, as you may expect, VBA is different from regular human languages.

 More generally, the codes you can use to communicate with your computer are slightly different from those you use to communicate with other people.
-One of the main reasons for this, as explained by Charles Petzold (one of the seven Windows Pioneers) in Code: The Hidden Language of Computer Hardware and Software, is that despite the recent advances computers can’t fully “deal with human codes directly because computers can’t duplicate the ways in which human beings use their eyes, ears, mouths and fingers.”
+One of the main reasons for this is that, despite the recent advances, computers can't fully deal with or handle certain human communication features.
+These include, for example, human facial and body expressions.

 Imagine you are learning a new human language (such as French, Italian or Spanish).
 One of the subject you need to study is its structure and, quite likely, you come across terms such as nouns, pronouns, verbs, adjectives, and the like.
 If you hadn't heard those terms before or you're like me and forgot their precise meanings, learning a new language could be quite challenging.